 Workers on zero hours contracts as well as workers receiving maternity or paternity pay will also be auto-enrolled provided they meet the conditions.

 Once enrolled in your workplace pension you will receive tax relief from the government on your contributions and your employer will have to contribute towards your pension.
-You will pay a minimum of 0.8%. of your qualifying earnings rising to 4% by 2018 whilst your employer will have to pay 1% of qualifying earnings rising to 3% by 2018.
-The government will pay 0.2% of qualifying earnings rising to 1% by 2018.
+You will pay a minimum of 4%. of your qualifying earnings whilst your employer will have to pay 3% of qualifying earnings.
+The government will pay 1% of qualifying earnings.
+Total contribution is 8% of your qualifiying earnings.